AGiorgetti/agiorgetti.github.io/_drafts/using-git.md

 __FALSE__
 _If you do not PUSH the new branch to the remote repository (origin) they will have no knowledge at all of what you have done in your branch._
 __FALSE__
-_If you delete the local branch, all the history if your commit will be lost (you might consider to push it to the server to keep the history safe)._
+_If you delete the local branch, all the history of your commit will be lost (you might consider to push it to the server to keep the history safe)._

-All the commits in your 'local' branches will be sent to the server anyway, thus you can end up having a 'mess':
+All the commits in your 'local' branches will be sent to the server anyway, the rsult will be like this image:

 [put an image here]

 3 (option2) - Rebase your work back to develop:

-To place your feature branch commits ON TOP of develop commits do:
+- To place your feature branch commits ON TOP of develop commits do:

 {% highlight bat %}
 git checkout feature/branch2